Orange-OpenSource/linkspotter/README.md

 * **nb. observations**: the number of entries in the dataset
 * **nb. variables**: the number of variables in the dataset
 * **nb. couples**: the number of couples
-* **nb. current edges**: the current number of edges plotted according to the chosen thresolds
+* **nb. current edges**: the current number of edges plotted according to the chosen thresholds

 ### Click on a graph link